 If the child with CVI, who has difficulty seeing and understanding objects, is always provided with these comparative materials at near, they have this access.
 I always start with materials I know children prefer.
 If they prefer certain objects, these are familiar.
 I place the familiar object against a non-complex background and add another that is similar but slightly different in one way.
 If the child is looking at a large red slinky, I might present a smaller blue one.
 I am then able to provide salient language: “Here is your favorite red slinky.
 Now you will see a smaller blue slinky.
 It moves in the same way”.
 I like to think of this expanded visual access as lateral learning.
 Lateral learning is assessing what a child can look at and carefully presenting materials that are slightly different in color, size and then shape.
 (Note: the stuffed toy has slinky arms and legs.)

 The classroom teacher picked up this blowup snowman after the holidays last year.
 This child, Jim, needs movement and light to draw visual attention to his weaker right visual field.
 In this inventive activity, the snowman is connected to a switch using a Powerlink environmental control device interface.
-When Jim hits the switch, the snowman slowly inflates and lights up (movement and light).
-After 30 seconds, it shuts off and slowly deflates (movement).
+When Jim hits the switch, the snowman slowly inflates and lights up.
+After 30 seconds, it shuts off and slowly deflates.
 Jim needs to visually locate the switch to watch it re-inflate.
 He increasingly accesses the weaker right visual field in this fun activity!
-The Powerlink can be controlled and the individually set for every child in the classroom matched to the assessed latency, visual field, switch color, distance, and complexity need using the CVI Range (Roman-Lantzy.
+The Powerlink can be controlled and the individually set for every child in the classroom matched to the assessed processing time, visual field, switch color, distance, and complexity needs.
 Fantastic visual and visual motor activity!
 I love activities like this for home as well.
 Children can engage and play in a meaningful way while parents cook dinner, do laundry and all the other household tasks.
 I can’t think of a child who wouldn’t love this!

 Here a resource, Hold Everything, that you will find helpful to build Active Learning experiences for children.
-You can build any of these with considerations for the child’s favored color, create movement if needed, backlight or use lighted toys if needed, place in the child’s best visual field, and place at optimal distance for visual and visual motor abilities reduce complexity as needed.
+You can build any of these with considerations for the child’s color needs, create motion if needed, backlight or use lighted toys if needed, place in the child’s best visual field, and place at optimal distance for visual and visual motor abilities reduce complexity as needed.
 Have fun creating these fantastic opportunities!

 Two children in our preschool have distinct object preferences and recognition abilities, one for ribbons/strings and one for balls.
 To provide an active learning experience at near, we created slantboards with some pegboard materials placed in their preferred visual field.
 We started with one item then increased the array.
 With building skills, we could more to the child’s other weaker visual field.
 In the beginning, their own movements created movement in the materials.
 Now reaching and batting is happening intentionally!
 It goes to show that using favorites is the way to go!